An image of an arrow icon

-While seeing a dietitian may not seem as essential as booking an appointment with a general practitioner, gynecologist, or another healthcare professional, it may be more important than you think.
-Poor eating habits and unhealthy lifestyle choices are leading causes of chronic illnesses like diabetes, heart disease, and cancer.
+Registered dietitiansWeight lossSports & athleticsPediatricPregnancyPrenatal & postpartumRenalDiabetesPCOSGI & gut healthCancerExplore All SpecialtiesWhile seeing a dietitian may not seem as essential as booking an appointment with a general practitioner, gynecologist, or another healthcare professional, it may be more important than you think.
+Poor nutrition, bad eating habits, and unhealthy lifestyle choices are leading causes of chronic illnesses like diabetes, heart disease, and cancer.

-Working with a dietitian is one of the most surefire methods of getting your health back on track.
+Working with a registered dietitian is one of the most surefire and reliable methods for getting your health back on track.
 While everyone stands to benefit from professional nutrition guidance, some individuals should strongly consider seeking out a registered dietitian nutritionist as soon as possible.
-If you are thinking of reaching out to a registered dietitian, here is everything you need to know about this healthcare professional.

-A registered dietitian (RD), also known as a registered dietitian nutritionist (RDN), will collaborate with you to develop a safe and realistic eating plan that is sustainable in the long run.
+A registered dietitian (RD) or registered dietitian nutritionist (RDN) will collaborate with you to develop a safe and realistic eating plan that is sustainable in the long run.
 This plan will focus on your health goals and priorities, whether you are trying to lose weight or follow a gluten-free diet.
-With their vast knowledge of food and nutrition, RDs will find ways to make your diet enjoyable and healthy.

-These food and nutrition experts utilize medical nutrition therapy and nutrition education to support their clients.
-Aside from helping you develop a healthy eating plan, an RD will teach you other methods to independently manage and maintain your wellness.
+Aside from helping you develop a healthy eating plan, an RD will teach you other methods to manage and maintain your wellness independently.
 Some of these strategies may revolve around planning and cooking nutritious meals at home, understanding food labels at the grocery store, and making healthy choices when dining out.

 To help you achieve your goals, your dietitian will equip you with the education and tools to assist you with your diet moving forward.
 These tools may include food models and diagrams that outline healthy portion sizes, sample meal plans, and healthy recipes.
 Your dietitian may even provide you with a grocery shopping template.

-During your first appointment with a registered dietitian, whether online or in-person, your dietitian will get to know you and what you want to get out of these sessions.
-This first hour-long appointment is your opportunity to outline any allergies, digestive issues, or health conditions.
 Rather than telling you what to do, your dietitian's job is to ensure you reach your personal goals.
 In the introductory session, your dietitian will ask about your current diet.
 They'll want to know how often, how much, when, and where you eat.
 They will also inquire about your food preferences and aversions, your food budget, your general health and medical history, the medications and supplements you take, and how often you exercise.

 During routine follow-up sessions, your dietitian will track your progress, adjust your health plan, and discuss the next steps in your health journey.
 During every visit, your dietitian will provide you with dietary tips and information that will allow you to become more independent when managing your diet.
-These appointments are an excellent opportunity to ask questions, give feedback, and voice your concerns.
-If there is something about your current diet that you don't like, your dietitian can work with you to make appropriate alterations that you are both happy with.

-What's the difference between a nutritionist and a registered dietitian?
+What's the Difference Between a Nutritionist and a Registered Dietitian?

 Nutritionists and registered dietitians have similar goals.
 Both healthcare professionals know about food and nutrition sciences and provide medical nutrition therapy and support.
-Dietitians and nutritionists usually have at least one specialty, such as pediatric nutrition, renal nutrition, or weight loss.
+Dietitians and nutritionists usually have at least one specialty, such as pediatric nutrition, renal nutrition, sports dietetics, or weight loss.
 You can find dietitians and nutritionists at hospitals, health care facilities, and telehealth platforms.
-The main difference between the two roles lies in their credentials.
-An easy way to think about it is that all registered dietitians are nutritionists, but not all nutritionists are registered dietitians.
-All nutritionists in the Top Nutrition Coaching network are registered dietitians who have also completed additional training in various specialties.

-Nutritionists have varying levels of credentials.
-Anyone who offers general nutritional advice can use the title "nutritionist," meaning that nutritionists are not as regulated as dietitians are.
-However, many nutritionists hold advanced degrees.
 For instance, a certified nutritionist specialist (CNS) must have at least a master's degree in nutrition and 1,000 hours of supervised experience.
 Only then will a CNS-in-training be allowed to sit for their Certification Board for Nutrition Specialists (CBNS).
-If they pass this exam, they will have the letters "CNS" after their name.
-A certified nutrition specialist is the most advanced certification for a personalized nutrition practitioner.
+If they pass this exam, they will have the letter "CNS" after their name.

 On the other hand, the pathway to becoming a registered dietitian is far more streamlined.
 In the next section, we will discuss the necessary steps to become an RD or RDN.